Malcolm-Q/LC-LateGameUpgrades/TS_README.md

 * __Quantum Disruptor - $1000__
     * Increases the amount of time you can stay during a moon landing (time it takes to reach final hour in the moon)
     * Each level increase further increases the amount of time.
+    * Alternative mode where you can revert back time spent on a moon through 'quantum' command

 * __Helmet - $750__
     * Blocks incoming damage through amount of hits.
     * Once reached the limit of hits, it will be destroyed, having to purchase a new one if needed.
+    * Alternative mode where the helmet gives partial damage reduction and only breaks when the next hit would kill the player.

 * __Wheelbarrow - $400__
     * Allows depositing items inside and carry all of them at once.